TheLostLight/ModifiedNim/README.md

 ## Nim sums

 A nim-sum is a mathematical concept used to determine whether a position is winning or losing in the game of Nim.
-In the Nim game it is known that if both players make no mistakes and the nim-sum at the beginning of the game is <b>not</b> zero, then the player starting is guaranteed to win.
+In a standard game of Nim it is known that if both players make no mistakes and the nim-sum at the beginning of the game is <b>not</b> zero, then the player starting is guaranteed to win.
 If the players make no mistakes and the nim sum at the beginning of the game <b>is</b> zero then the player who does not go first is guaranteed to win.

-The nim-sum is calculated by performing carryless binary addition on the size of all non-zero heaps.
+In a standard Nim game, the nim-sum is calculated by performing carryless binary addition on the size of all non-zero heaps.
 This is equivalent to bitwise-xor on the size of all heaps.
 It is known by the Sprague-Grundy theorem that a winning strategy in a misère game of Nim is to always end a move with a nim-sum of 0 until a certain condition is met.
 Our [`shortPredictionBot`](https://github.com/TheLostLight/ModifiedNim/blob/main/NimBots.py#L228) uses this strategy, along with short-sighted forward prediction to inform itself of the next favorable move.

 ## Special Misère Condition <a name="specialwincon"></a>